Alt Text for Accessibility

 Including alt text for accessibility is necessary for conforming with the Web Content Accessibility Guidelines (WCAG), the universal standard for evaluating the accessibility of digital content.
 While WCAG itself is not a law, it is frequently cited in ADA compliance lawsuits concerning web accessibility.
 Additionally, WCAG conformance is mandatory for entities covered by Section 508 of the Rehabilitation Act in the U.S., and the Accessibility for Ontarians with Disabilities Act (AODA) in Canada.

 We’ve established the importance of including alt text for images.
 However, an image with poor alternative attributes can be just as unhelpful as one with none at all.
-Here are a few best practices to keep in mind when writing alt text:
+Here are a few best practices to consider when writing alt text:

 Alt text examples

-Context: Imagine that this image is included in a campus news article on a university’s website.
+Context: This image will be included in a campus news article on a university’s website.
 The piece details preparations that four of the university’s runners are undertaking for an upcoming track and field meet.

-Okay alt text: Four female runners train on a sunny day for Saturday’s track and field meet.
+Acceptable alt text: Four female runners train on a sunny day for Saturday’s track and field meet

-Better alt text: Emma G., Alexa A., Lorna D. and Becca T. do training lunges using black step-up boxes near the track field in preparation for Saturday’s meet.
+Optimal alt text: Four women perform training lunges using black step-up boxes near the track in preparation for Saturday’s meet

-Context: Imagine that this image will be used to showcase a new product from a fashion designer.
+Context: This image is being used to showcase a new product from a fashion designer.

-Poor alt text: A pair of trendy sneakers, sitting on a white podium in front of a white background.
+Ineffective alt text: A pair of trendy sneakers, sitting on a white podium in front of a white background

-Better alt text: Leather basketball sneakers with purple, yellow, grey, and green detailing, chunky white rubber soles, and red laces.
+Optimal alt text: Leather basketball sneakers with purple, yellow, grey, and green detailing, chunky white rubber soles, and red laces

 While alt text accessibility should provide a meaningful description of an image, it’s important to strike the right balance between concision and detail.
 In this example, shoppers will benefit from additional information about these shoes—but an accessible product web page would use body text, rather than alt text, to share more granular details.